Statistically consistent and computationally efficient inference of ancestral DNA sequences in the TKF91 model under dense taxon sampling: Definitions and main results

 for each $\vec{x}=(x_1,x_2,\cdots,x_M)\in \{A,T,C,G\}^M$ where $M\geq 1$, and $\Pi(``\bullet") = \left(1-\frac{\lambda}{\mu}\right) $.
 In words, under $\Pi$, the sequence length is geometrically distributed and, conditioned on the sequence length, all sites are independent with distribution $(\pi_{\sigma})_{\sigma\in \{A,T,C,G\}}$.

-We run the TKF91 model on a tree.
+The TKF91 edge process is a building block in the definition of the sequence evolution model on a tree.
 Let $T= (V,E,\rho,\ell)$ be a {\bf phylogeny} (or, simply, tree), that is, a finite, edge-weighted, rooted tree, where $V$ is the set of vertices, $E$ is the set of edges oriented away from the root $\rho$, and $\ell:E \to (0,+\infty)$ is a positive edge-weighting function.
 We denote by $\partial T$ the leaf set of $T$.
 No assumption is made on the degree of the vertices.
 We think of $T$ as a continuous object, where each edge $e$ is a line segment of length $\ell_{e}$ and whose elements $\gamma \in e$ we refer to as {\bf points}.
 We let $\Gamma_T$ be the set of points of $T$.
 We consider the following stochastic process indexed by the points of $T$. \begin{definition}[TKF91 sequence evolution model on a tree] The root is assigned a state $\vec{X}_{\rho}\in \mathcal{S}$, which is drawn from the stationary distribution $\Pi$ of the TKF91 edge process.
 The state is then evolved down the tree according to the following recursive process.
-Moving away from the root, along each edge $e = (u,v) \in E$, conditionally on the state $\vec{X}_u$, we run the TKF91 edge process as described in Definition \ref{Def_TKF91} started at $\vec{X}_u$ for an amount of time $\ell_{(u,v)}$.
+Moving away from the root, along each edge $e = (u,v) \in E$, conditionally on the state $\vec{X}_u$, we run an independent TKF91 edge process as described in Definition \ref{Def_TKF91} started at $\vec{X}_u$ for an amount of time $\ell_{(u,v)}$.
 We denote by $\vec{X}_\gamma$ the resulting state at $\gamma \in e$.
 We call the process $(\vec{X}_\gamma)_{\gamma \in \Gamma_T}$ a {\bf TKF91 process on tree $T$}. \end{definition} Our main interest is in the following statistical problem.